 10'23; Sunday night, January 13, 1985, CHRW-FM, University of Western Ontario, London; Gas station demolition, April 12, 1984, Windsor, Ontario; Performers: Philip Grant, Frank Koustrup, Kevin Curtis-Norcross

 You're listening to Radio P.A.I.N.
 The sound that frowned.

-The broadcast lasted 2 hours and is un-listenable; Radio Destructo is a collage of the more interesting excerpts.
+The broadcast lasted 2 hours and the recording of it is unlistenable; Radio Destructo is a collage of the most interesting bits.